GauriKhedekar/Kunal_Kushwaha_Codes/N-Queens, N-Knights, Sudoku Solver (LeetCode) - Backtracking Questions.md

 ```
 - you can eleminate for loops by increasing number of parameters in function call.
 ---
-# 2)N-Knights problem:-In image it's started instead of starts
+# 2)N-Knights problem:-In an image it's 'started' instead of 'starts'
 ![o](images/N-Knights.png)​
 ```java
 import java.util.Arrays;